Cicindela hirticollis

-Cicindela hirticollis is a species of tiger beetle that is commonly found in sand bars and sandy beaches, is medium-sized, is about 2–14 mm long, and is active in the summer.
+Cicindela hirticollis is a species of tiger beetle that is commonly found in sand bars and sandy beaches of North America.
+It is medium-sized, is about 2–14 mm long, and is active in the summer.
 The dorsal surfaces of the head, prothorax, and elytra are dark brown.
 The elytral markings are very light-colored cream or white.
 The species' common names are hairy-necked tiger beetle and moustached tiger beetle.
 Its population is in decline.

+Subspecies

+These 11 subspecies belong to the species Cicindela hirticollis: